msantos/tunctl/README.md

 * on Linux, the TUNSETIFF ioctl request to create the interface requires CAP\_NET\_ADMIN privileges.
 Look at moving the interface creation into the procket setuid binary for OSes that use the multiplexing dev.

-* compat for other BSDs: /dev/tun multiplex dev, probably the same issue with interface creation

 * make sure tuncer can never leak file descriptors